Lucy and Ricky Ricardo: Early lives

 Much like Lucille Ball herself, Lucy McGillicuddy was born and raised in Jamestown, New York (or West Jamestown as revealed in Season 5), to an American family of Scottish descent.
 In one episode in which she is asked her birthday, she gives it as August 6 (the same as Ball's), though in typical fashion, she refuses to give the year; in another, where she is forced to tell the truth, she says she is 33 years old.
 This episode aired during the third season in 1953.
-This makes her born in the year 1920.
+This makes her born in the year 1920 (in reality, Ball was born in 1911).

 In the episode, her parents are never referred to by name, and only her mother (portrayed by Kathryn Card) is seen over the course of the series.
 No other family is even mentioned, except for a passing reference to her grandmother being Swedish (Jamestown has a large Swedish community).
 In the season 5 episode "The Passports", it is established she was born in 1921, therefore is exactly 10 years younger than Ball in real life.

 In grammar school, she played a petunia in a recital.
 In high school, she was involved in the drama program, wherein she studied with Miss Hanna and played Juliet Capulet in Romeo and Juliet.
 She also played the saxophone in high school (as did the real Lucy), though every song she played sounded like "The Glow-Worm".
 Lucy also knows how to play the ukulele.
 She is seen playing a ukulele in episodes "Ricky Loses His Voice", "Don Juan is Shelved", and "Little Ricky Gets Stage Fright".

 A reference to Lucille's attendance at an unnamed junior college is made in the episode "Fan Magazine Interview" (1954); Jamestown Community College, the nearest junior college to Lucy's hometown, did not exist until 1950, although a business college and nursing school did exist in the city at the time.